-NSG 510: Mind/Body/Aging
+NSG 510 : Mind/Body/Aging

-NSG 557: Group Processes in Health Care
+NSG 557 : Group Processes Throughout the Life Span in Health Care

-Concepts of group dynamics, therapeutic group approaches, and facilitative leadership styles in working with clients and/or staff are integrated.
+Concepts of group dynamics, therapeutic group approaches, and facilitative leadership styles in working with clients across the lifespan and/or staff are integrated.
 Emphasis is on the utilization of the theoretical and research literature or group processes in clinical practice.
 Experiential learning related to task groups, self-actualization groups, and therapy groups which facilitates self-growth, optimal group membership behaviors, and leadership skills is incorporated.
+Offered spring only.

-NSG 558: Paradigms & Persp Adv Prac Nsg
+NSG 558 : Paradigms & Persp Adv Prac Nsg